PingCheng-Wei/DepressionEstimation/README.md

 # Multi-modal Depression Estimation based on Sub-attentional Fusion

 This is the whole project of my bacherlor thesis.
 It is about automatic depression estimation based on AI approach.
+The publication of the paper can be found at [here](https://cvhci.anthropomatik.kit.edu/publications_2307.php)

 This repository includes: